M1chalS/sheets-simplified/config-options.md

 This file provides a comprehensive list of all available configuration options for each method and all available enums in the "Sheets Simplified" package, which simplifies and enhances working with Google Sheets API v4.

+Important info!
+Package will always prioritize the config object passed to the method over the config object passed to the constructor.
+Named range will be used over `sheet` and `range`.

 ### Config Objects:

 #### SheetsConnection Constructor Config